-Sick Child Policy and Procedure
+Sick Child

 If you think your child is ill, please keep them at home.
-You must not mask symptoms of illness such as fever with medication prior to bringing a child to care.
+You must not mask symptoms of illness, such as fever, with medication prior to bringing a child to care.
 Sick children need to have opportunities to rest and recover.

-At the Centre, if the child develops symptoms such as those listed below, the Coordinator or Educator will contact the parent/guardian or emergency contact immediately.
-While the child is awaiting pick up, he/she is kept separate from the other children as much as possible.
+At the centre, if the child develops symptoms such as those listed below, the Coordinator or staff will contact the parent/guardian or emergency contact immediately.
+While the child is awaiting pick-up, they are kept separate from the other children as much as possible.
 The authorized person must arrive within twenty minutes.

-A child should NOT attend care when the child: A child may return to care when the child: cannot fully participate in all program is able to fully participate components for the day (outdoor active play, field trips) has a fever of 100 degrees(38.0 C) fever has remained below 100 degrees (38 C) for 48 hours without medication has diarrhea symptom free for 48 hours and has had one normal bowel movement vomiting symptom free for 48 hours new or unexplained cough Symptom free for 48 hours A combination of two or more - diarrhea/ vomiting /fever/persistent cough/etc. Symptom free for 48 hours or longer if directed by Health Authority has any form of untreated infestation (i.e. scabies, head lice, etc.) has been treated and has no eggs or nits conjunctivitis (pink eye) has seen a doctor and 24 hours after first eye drops have been given Is infectious Has seen a doctor and 24 hours after first dose of antibiotics or has been cleared to return by a physician has skin infections, new or unexplained rash. has been examined by a doctor and has received medical clearance Requires greater care and attention to be provided which compromises the care of the other children in the program. when the child is able to manage within the program ratio and the care is not compromised.
+A child should NOT attend care when the child: A child may return to care when the child: cannot fully participate in all program components for the day (outdoor active play & field trips) is able to fully participate • has a fever of 100° F (38.0° C) fever has remained below 100° F (38° C) for 48 hours without medication has diarrhea is symptom free for 48 hours and has had one normal bowel movement is vomiting is symptom-free for 48 hours has a new or unexplained cough is symptom-free for 48 hours has a combination of two or more - diarrhea/ vomiting /fever/persistent cough/etc. is symptom-free for 48 hours or longer if directed by Health Authority has any form of untreated infestation (i.e. scabies, head lice, etc.) has been treated and has no eggs or nits has conjunctivitis (pink eye) has seen a doctor and 24 hours after first eye drops have been given is infectious has seen a doctor and 24 hours after first dose of antibiotics, or has been cleared to return by a physician has skin infections, new or unexplained rash. has been examined by a doctor and has received medical clearance requires greater care and attention to be provided which compromises the care of the other children in the program. is able to manage within the program ratio and the care is not compromised

 The YMCA follows all public health orders.
-Parents are expected to adhere to all public health orders and recommendations to ensure that our child care programs are as safe as possible.
+Parents/guardians are expected to adhere to all public health orders and recommendations to ensure that our child care programs are as safe as possible.